 Our success depends in part on intellectual property rights to the services that we develop.
 We rely on a combination of contractual and intellectual property rights, including non-disclosure agreements, patents, trade secrets, copyrights and trademarks, to establish and protect our intellectual property rights in our names, services, innovations, methodologies and related technologies.
 If we lose intellectual property protection or the ability to secure intellectual property protection on any of our names, confidential information or technology, this could harm our business.
 Our intellectual property rights may not prevent competitors from independently developing services and methodologies similar to ours, and the steps we take might be inadequate to deter infringement or misappropriation of our intellectual property by competitors, former employees or other third parties, any of which could harm our business.
 We have registered patents and pending patent applications directed to our technology.
 We have registered trademarks in the United States that have various expiration dates unless renewed through customary processes.
 Our registered patents and/or trademark registrations may be unenforceable or ineffective in protecting our intellectual property.
 Most of our patents and pending patent applications have been filed only in the United States and are therefore not enforceable in countries outside of the United States.
-Our trademarks may be unenforceable in countries outside of the United States.
+Our trademarks may be unenforceable in countries outside of the United States, which may adversely affect our ability to build our brand outside of the United States.